Mulinjushi/Fast3Dcache/README.md

 ## 📖 Abstract

-Diffusion models have achieved impressive generative quality across modalities like 3D shapes, but their inference remains computationally expensive due to the iterative denoising process.
-While recent caching-based methods effectively reuse redundant computations for 2D/Video, directly applying them to 3D diffusion models can disrupt geometric consistency.

-To overcome this, we propose **Fast3Dcache**, a training-free geometry-aware caching framework that accelerates 3D diffusion inference while preserving geometric fidelity.
-Our method introduces:
-1.  **Predictive Caching Scheduler Constraint (PCSC)**: Dynamically determines cache quotas according to voxel stabilization patterns.
-2.  **Spatiotemporal Stability Criterion (SSC)**: Selects stable features for reuse based on velocity magnitude and acceleration criteria.

-Comprehensive experiments show that Fast3Dcache accelerates inference significantly (up to **27.12% speed-up** and **54.8% FLOPs reduction** on TRELLIS) with minimal degradation in geometric quality.
+Diffusion models have achieved impressive generative quality across modalities like 2D images, videos, and 3D shapes, but their inference remains computationally expensive due to the iterative denoising process.
+While recent caching-based methods effectively reuse redundant computations to speed up 2D and video generation, directly applying these techniques to 3D diffusion models can severely disrupt geometric consistency.
+In 3D synthesis, even minor numerical errors in cached latent features accumulate, causing structural artifacts and topological inconsistencies.
+To overcome this limitation, we propose Fast3Dcache, a training-free geometry-aware caching framework that accelerates 3D diffusion inference while preserving geometric fidelity.
+Our method introduces a Predictive Caching Scheduler Constraint (PCSC) to dynamically determine cache quotas according to voxel stabilization patterns and a Spatiotemporal Stability Criterion (SSC) to select stable features for reuse based on velocity magnitude and acceleration criterion.
+Comprehensive experiments show that Fast3Dcache accelerates inference significantly, achieving up to a 27.12% speed-up and a 54.8% reduction in FLOPs, with minimal degradation in geometric quality as measured by Chamfer Distance (2.48%) and F-Score (1.95%).

 ## 🚀 Method